timebertt/term-paper-servicemesh/content/11-service-mesh.md

 ## Architecture

-A service mesh is typically composed of two parts: the data plane and the control plane [@klein2017servicemeshplanes].
+A service mesh is typically composed of two parts: the data plane and the control plane.
 In short, the **data plane** most prominently consists of the service proxy, which routes, secures and observes networking traffic between different service instances.
 It "touches every packet/request in the system [and is] responsible for service discovery, health checking, routing, load balancing, authentication/authorization, and observability".
 The **control plane** on the other hand is responsible for policy and configuration management of the service proxies running in the data plane.
-It doesn't touch any actual application traffic and only configures service proxies according to the user's given intent.
+It doesn't touch any actual application traffic and only configures service proxies according to the user's given intent [@klein2017servicemeshplanes].

 Conceptually, implementations of both planes may be interchangeable, meaning the same data plane (service proxy) can be used by different control plane implementations, and control plane implementations might support using different data planes.